How to grow Chilli

 - Chilli plants grown indoors can be treated as perennial houseplants and will need a good prune in the winter months.

-Harvest your Chillies by snipping the top of the stalk with sharp secateurs.
+Harvest your chillies by snipping the top of the stalk with sharp secateurs.
 Frequent harvesting of the fruits allows the plant to devote its energies to developing more fruit.

 Chillies can be dried or frozen for later use.
-Dried Chillies make an interesting alternative for festive decorations.
+Dried chillies make an interesting alternative for festive decorations.